IDB-apps/PrivacyPolicy/index.md

 ## Service Providers

 I may employ third-party companies and individuals due to the following reasons:
-- To facilitate our Service;
+- To facilitate our Service.
-- To provide the Service on our behalf;
+- To provide the Service on our behalf.
-- To perform Service-related services; or
+- To perform Service-related services or
 - To assist us in analyzing how our Service is used.